Kelvinthedrugger/AI-Cup-2023-Spring-Fact-Check-Comp/notebooks/README.md

 ### code that's developed on google colab

-note that some of the 'cp' commands are just for the authors to preserve the result, so don't panic if an error is throwed
+note that some of the 'cp' commands are just for the authors to preserve the result, so don't panic if an error is throwed.

 - [x] basically, just the train_doc64_sent64 one: it's [Cross_plus_baseline_64_0316_0522_with_private.ipynb](https://github.com/Kelvinthedrugger/AI-Cup-2023-Spring-Fact-Check-Comp/blob/master/notebooks/Cross_plus_baseline_64_0316_0522_with_private.ipynb) (the 'develop on colab' one)

+    - [x] note that we have [Cross_plus_baseline_64_0316_0522_with_private_cleaned.ipynb](https://github.com/Kelvinthedrugger/AI-Cup-2023-Spring-Fact-Check-Comp/blob/master/notebooks/Cross_plus_baseline_64_0316_0522_with_private_cleaned.ipynb), which removes the 'cp' commands that's only for the authors to save their copies so that it's easier to read.
+The content should be identical to Cross_plus_baseline_64_0316_0522_with_private.ipynb

 the resulting files of the above notebook:
 * model weight: with_0522__model.248.pt (which is in [cross_plus_baseline_stuff/checkpoints/sent_retrieval/](https://drive.google.com/drive/folders/1-CcS70WlE96ArDEHCxrqNHXiNEXG7TT7?usp=sharing) )